keyscores/meteor-mocha-issue-reproduction/README.md

 Reproducing issues with practicalmeteor:mocha package

-1. Issue with false positives in web UI reporter on failing async methods.
+1. Issue with false positives in web UI reporter on failing async tests.
-  - Two sets of examples: a trivial setTimout issue, and a more relevant http Request.
+  - Different variations of using fibers/future in mocha code, and variations on sync and async meteor methods.

 2. Issue with mocha reporting timeouts error in callback, instead of the assertion failure.